-A comprehensive management plan to address issues of the MHI will need to be collaborative and adaptive, and implemented in such a manner that current decisions and actions will inform future decision making.
-While monk seal management in the NWHI appears to be well coordinated, in large part due to a 25 year history and few agencies involved, a similar collaborative approach in the MHI including Department of Commerce, Department of the Interior, the State of Hawaii, several NGO/volunteer groups, and interested individuals to manage such planning is starting to materialize.
+A comprehensive management plan to address issues of the MHI will need to be collaborative, adaptive, and implemented in such a manner that current decisions and actions will inform future decision making.
+While monk seal management in the NWHI is well-coordinated, in large part due to a 25-year history and few agencies involved, a similar collaborative approach in the MHI including the Department of Commerce, the Department of the Interior, the State of Hawaii, several NGO/volunteer groups, and interested individuals to manage such planning is starting to materialize.

-Recent surveys indicate that there are at least 52 monk seals residing in the MHI.
+Recent surveys indicate that there are at least 77 monk seals residing in the MHI.
 While this sub-population raises promising new prospects for the species' recovery, it also poses new management challenges.
-For example, monk seals have hauled out and given birth on populated recreational beaches where their presence has encroached upon human activity and they are subject to harassment by people and pets.
-On more than one occasion, this has led to swimmers being bitten and seals chased or attacked by dogs.
-In some cases, acclimation and habituation to humans has led to interactions harmful to humans and ultimately the seals.
-Other areas of concern include interactions with the recreational fishery, as well as injurious interaction with recreational and commercial boating.
+For example, monk seals have hauled out and given birth on populated recreational beaches, where their presence has encroached upon human activity and they are subject to harassment by people and pets.
+On more than one occasion, this has led to swimmers being bitten, seals chased and/or attacked by dogs.
+In some cases, acclimation and habituation to humans have led to interactions that are harmful to humans and ultimately the seals.
+Other areas of concern include interactions with the recreational fishery, as well as interactions with recreational and commercial boating.

-A critical threat to monk seals in the MHI, and to seals in the NWHI, is the introduction of disease from domestic, feral, and wild animals.
+A critical threat to monk seals in the MHI and to seals in the NWHI is the introduction of disease from domestic, feral, and wild animals.
 There is evidence of leptospirosis and toxoplasmosis in MHI seals, and leptospirosis has killed thousands of seals on the California coast.
 Disease introduction could lead to a loss of many seals and further reduce the possibility of recovery of the species.
 Management of this threat in the MHI, including procedures to contain a disease outbreak in the MHI, must be a high priority consideration in this management plan.

-In October 2002, The Workshop on the Management of Hawaiian monk seals on Beaches in the MHI was co-sponsored by the Marine Mammal Commission, NMFS, and the Hawaii DLNR Division of Aquatic Resources.
+In October 2002, The Workshop on the Management of Hawaiian Monk Seals on Beaches in the MHI was co-sponsored by the Marine Mammal Commission, NMFS, and the Hawaii DLNR Division of Aquatic Resources.
 Over a three-day period, stakeholders, including representative from federal, state and city and county agencies, NGOs, and interested individuals discussed many issues of concern and importance.
 Comprehensive comments and suggestions were compiled in a final report.
-This report serves as the first community-based scoping of management issues relevant to the creation of a comprehensive management approach for seals in the MHI.
+This report served as the first community-based scoping of management issues relevant to the creation of a comprehensive management approach for seals in the MHI.

-PIRO sponsored a two-day MHI Hawaiian monk seal management workshop in March 2006.
+PIRO sponsored a two-day MHI Hawaiian Monk Seal Management Workshop in March 2006.
 Representatives from PIFSC MMRP, Hawaii DLNR and DOCARE, the HIHWNMS, and other agencies were in attendance.
 Areas of discussion included adaptive management approaches to high profile issues such as emerging disease concerns, pups born on popular beaches, techniques and issues dealing with conditioned and/or habituated seals, pups born near contaminated streams, captive care and rehabilitation of sick or injured seals, and volunteer network development and outreach.
-Working groups were assigned and teams are currently meeting informally to address issues and provide suggestions on these key MHI Hawaiian monk seal management issues.
-This was the first step in the development of a MHI Hawaiian monk seal Management Plan.
+This was the first step in the continuing development of a MHI Hawaiian Monk Seal Management Plan.